You only need these 2 things to weld plastic

-You need to apply a precise amount of heat into the welding surfaces of the plastic parts in order for them to become semi-molten.
-Too little heat, and the weld surface won't melt.
-Too much heat, and you might degrade the material and weaken its mechanical properties.
-You can control heat with three main parameters on a hot-plate welding machine.
+You need to apply a precise amount of heat to the welding surfaces of the plastic parts in order for them to become semi-molten.
+Too little heat and the weld surface won't melt.
+Too much heat and you might degrade the material and weaken its mechanical properties.
+You can control heat with three main parameters on a hot-plate welding machine:

 Heat plate temperature is the temperature of the heated tooling that comes into contact with your plastic parts.
 Thermodynamics teaches us that the greater the temperature difference between the heated tool and the plastic parts, the faster the heat will transfer.
 So, heat plate temperature affects the rate at which you heat the parts.

 Melt time is the amount of time that the plastic parts dwell on the heat plate.
 The longer the parts are in contact with the heated tooling, the more time they have to allow the heat to soak into their welding surfaces.

 Open time (or changeover time, as some refer to it) is the time between the parts being removed from the heated tooling and when the parts are brought together to begin the seal or weld phase.
 The weld surfaces start cooling the moment they’re removed from the heat plate.
 So you want to make this step quick to minimize heat loss.
 A quick open time will also prevent the need for additional heating during the melt phase, reducing the risk of overheating the parts.

 Now that there is sufficient heat in the weld surfaces, you need to apply the appropriate amount of force to the welding area.
 If you apply too little pressure, the melted surfaces won't be forced to mix with each other, and fewer molecular bonds will be made across the welding surface.
 If you push too hard, you'll squeeze out most of the semi-molten material in the weld joint and have little left to bond with.
 We call this a 'cold weld'.
 There are two ways to control welding pressure: